ERROR23141/soc-playbook/labs/bandit/level-notes.md

 - **Commands I used:**
   - `openssl s_client -connect localhost:30001`
-  # after the SSL connection is established:
-  # pasted the bandit15 password and pressed Enter

 - **Lessons learned:**
   - `openssl s_client -connect host:port` opens an encrypted (TLS/SSL) connection to a service.